sam-jolley/sam-jolley.github.io/_pages/cv.md

 ======
 * July 2022 - November 2024: Course Tutor or Teaching Assistant
   * Australian National University
-  * Duties includes: Delivery tutorials and labs, grading assignment and providing feedback, organisation of the course, development of lab and assignment materials
+  * Duties includes: Delivery of tutorials and labs, grading assignments and providing feedback, organisation of the course, development of lab and assignment materials
   * Courses: A variety of advanced honours and graduate courses in machine learning.
 See teaching page for details.

 Skills